Spell checker: Functionality

 The first spell checkers were "verifiers" instead of "correctors."
 They offered no suggestions for incorrectly spelled words.
 This was helpful for typos but it was not so helpful for logical or phonetic errors.
 The challenge the developers faced was the difficulty in offering useful suggestions for misspelled words.
 This requires reducing words to a skeletal form and applying pattern-matching algorithms.

 It might seem logical that where spell-checking dictionaries are concerned, "the bigger, the better," so that correct words are not marked as incorrect.
 In practice, however, an optimal size for English appears to be around 90,000 entries.
 If there are more than this, incorrectly spelled words may be skipped because they are mistaken for others.
-For example, a linguist might determine on the basis of corpus linguistics that the word baht is more frequently a misspelling of bath or bat than a reference to the Thai currency.
+For example, a linguist might determine based on corpus linguistics that the word baht is more frequently a misspelling of bath or bat than a reference to the Thai currency.
 Hence, it would typically be more useful if a few people who write about Thai currency were slightly inconvenienced than if the spelling errors of the many more people who discuss baths were overlooked.